Icahn's money could keep Atlantic City casino open another year -lawyer

-WILMINGTON, Del., Dec 22 (Reuters) - The Trump Taj Mahal, a casino hotel in New Jersey’s struggling Atlantic City gambling hub, could stay open for all of 2015 with a $20 million financing package from investor Carl Icahn, lawyers for Trump Entertainment Resorts said on Monday.
+WILMINGTON, Del.
+(Reuters) - The Trump Taj Mahal, a casino hotel in New Jersey’s struggling Atlantic City gambling hub, could stay open for all of 2015 with a $20 million financing package from investor Carl Icahn, lawyers for Trump Entertainment Resorts said on Monday.

 The casino was supposed to shut its doors on Saturday, which would have made it the fifth in the city to close this year.
 But it stayed open through the weekend as Icahn and the company hashed out a financing deal.